 Then, decide if you’re accepting it as a gift, donation, or loan.
 This helps avoid future conflict and keeps expectations clear on both sides.

 Small business loans

-Do your research to make sure your lender has competitive terms that work in your favor.
+If you’re considering a loan, do your research to make sure your lender has competitive terms that work in your favour.
 You should also explain to your lender what you plan to use the funds for, as some loans have restrictions on what the capital can be used for.
 A lender should be able to match you with a loan for your specific needs.